10 common mistakes people make with cash-back credit cards and how to avoid them

 Welcome offer not available to applicants who have or have had this Card.
 We may also consider the number of American Express Cards you have opened and closed as well as other factors in making a decision on your welcome offer eligibility.

-There’s no official limit to the number of Amex credit cards or charge cards you can have at the same time.
-But most folks report being able to hold at most five Amex credit cards (not charge cards) at once.
-I’ve heard of a few exceptions but they’re few and far between.
+Fortunately, Amex will now tell you up front if you’re not eligible for a welcome offer when you’re applying online.
+There’s no official limit to the number of Amex cards you can have at the same time.
+But most people report being able to hold at most five Amex credit cards at once.
+I’ve heard of a few exceptions, but they’re few and far between.

 That said, the decision to approve you or not is still ultimately up to the bank.

-Chase 5/24 Rule
+Chase 5/24 rule